 - I was diagnosed with CAH, which is a genetic condition that I will have for the rest of my life. - CAH affects the adrenal glands, which are located at the top of my kidneys.
-Because of this, my body doesn't produce hormones the same way your body does. - Just like you may take medications for your health, I take medications to replace my missing hormones and help my body function.
+Because of this, I don't produce hormones the same way your body does. - Just like you may take medications for your health, I take medications to replace my missing hormones and help my body function.

 If you feel comfortable, you could share some of your CAH symptoms.
-Symptoms may include acne, facial hair, anxiety, and/or depression.
+Symptoms may include anxiety, depression, acne, and/or facial hair.

-Talking About CAH With Different People
+Talking about CAH with Different People

-Here are some topics that may arise and how you could discuss them with a partner or close friend:
+Here are some tips on how you may discuss CAH with a partner:

 - I have a hormonal condition called CAH.
-I'd love to tell you more about it so you know what's going on. - There are several online resources to help understand CAH.
-Would you like me to share some with you? - It's common for people with long-term health conditions like CAH to have anxiety and depression.
-Can we talk about this and how it can impact me? - If you have any questions about CAH, you can ask me.
-I'll share as much as I am comfortable with. - Having support during doctor's appointments is important for people with CAH.
-I would appreciate it if you would come with me to my appointments. - Since my condition is genetic, we might need to see a fertility or genetics specialist if we decide to have children.
+As we become closer, I'd love to tell you more about it and explore how we can best support each other. - Having support during doctor's appointments is important for people with CAH.
+I would appreciate it if you would come with me to my appointments. - It's common for people with health conditions like CAH to have anxiety and depression.
+Can we talk about this and how it can impact me? - Since my condition is genetic, we might need to see a fertility or genetics specialist if we decide to have children.
 I'd love to talk more about this if we choose to take that step.